yodaos-project/yoda-book/en/guidance/02-lifetime.md

 ## Overview

 After learning about [Ruqi's Skills](https://developer.rokid.com/docs/2-RokidDocument/1-SkillsKit/platform-introduction.html), if you need to develop skills that are strongly related to your equipment, you will need Develop a local app.
 Complex application code needs to constantly communicate and interact with the system framework.
 The system framework provides some of the infrastructure necessary for all applications to run, and application developers provide the code to customize these infrastructures so that the application runs the way developers want.
-If you want to customize an application more efficiently, it's helpful to know some about how the YodaOS infrastructure works.
+If you want to customize an application more efficiently, it's helpful to know some about how the YODAOS infrastructure works.

 ## Application Status